pipefunc/pipefunc/docs/source/concepts/cli.md

    python cli-example.py docs
    ```

-In CLI and JSON modes, additional mapping options (prefixed with `--map-`) allow you to control how the pipeline executes, including settings like the run folder, parallel execution, storage backend, and cleanup behavior.
+In CLI and JSON modes, additional mapping options (prefixed with `--map-`) allow you to control how the pipeline executes, including settings like the run folder, parallel execution, storage backend, and resume behavior.

 ---